 Bilgisayarı bana ver

 You see, English doesn’t use accusative case, or any suffix.
 But Turkish uses a suffix. -ı.

 But why?
 If we say “Bilgisayar bana ver”, can’t we convey the same meaning?

 Answer is NO.

 If we say “Bilgisayar bana ver”, it means “Give (it) to me, computer”.
-That “ı” attached after word indicates “bilgisayar” is the subject of sentence and it is a definite object.
-As you see, Turkish nouns don’t have article, but accusative case’s used if definite.
+That “ı” indicates “bilgisayar” is the object in the sentence and it is a definite object.
+As you see, Turkish nouns don’t have article, but accusative case is used if the object is definite.